flyteorg/flyte/cookbook/integrations/flytekit_plugins/greatexpectations/README.rst

 How to Define the Integration
 -----------------------------

-Great Expectations supports native execution of expectations against various `Datasources <https://docs.greatexpectations.io/docs/reference/datasources>`__, such as Pandas dataframes, Spark dataframes, and SQL databases via SQLAlchemy.
+Great Expectations supports native execution of expectations against various `Datasources <https://docs.greatexpectations.io/docs/terms/datasource/>`__, such as Pandas dataframes, Spark dataframes, and SQL databases via SQLAlchemy.

 We're supporting two Flyte types that should suit Great Expectations' ``Datasources``:

 - :py:class:`flytekit.types.file.FlyteFile`: ``FlyteFile`` represents an automatic persistence object in Flyte.
   It can represent files in remote storage and Flyte transparently materializes them in every task execution.
-- :py:class:`flytekit.types.schema.FlyteSchema`: ``FlyteSchema`` supports tabular data, which the plugin will convert into a parquet file and validate the data using Great Expectations.
+- :py:class:`flytekit.types.structured.StructuredDataset`: ``StructuredDataset`` supports pandas dataframes, which the plugin will convert into a parquet file and validate the data using Great Expectations.

 .. note::
   Flyte types are added because, in Great Expectations, we have the privilege to give a non-string (Pandas/Spark DataFrame) when using a